linkedin/Hakawai/README.md

 Copyright & License
 -------------------

 Hakawai © 2014 LinkedIn Corp.
-Released under the terms of the MIT License.
+Licensed under the terms of the Apache License, Version 2.0.